steveseguin/hotkeyz/README.md

-# hotkeyz
-Generic hotkey boilerplate for websites; streamDeck friendly
+# hotkeyz - Generic hotkey boilerplate for websites

+streamDeck friendly

+Included are different methods of implementing hotkeys support into yourself, with sample functionality setup to go.

 ## Global Hotkey Support via MIDI controllers 🎹